MinBZK/nl-wallet/wallet_core/mdoc/documentation/mdoc.md

 # Introduction to ISO mdoc

-This document introduces the key concepts from the mdoc ISO standards (ISO 18013-5,7 and ISO 23220-3,4), as well as the major data structures.
+This document introduces the key concepts from the mdoc ISO standards (ISO 18013-5 and -7), as well as the major data structures.

 ## General notions

 ### mdoc

-The mdoc (mobile document) is the main citizen of the ISO 18013-5,7 and ISO 23220-3,4 standards, which define the mdoc data types as well as protocols to use and receive them.
+The mdoc (mobile document) is the main citizen of the ISO 18013-5 and -7 standards, which define the mdoc data types as well as protocols to use and receive them.
 An mdoc contains data (attributes) about the holder, the public key of the holder, and the issuer signature over those.
 It is granted by a trusted issuer to the holder, which receives and stores it.
 Later, the holder can selectively disclose attributes from the mdoc to a RP (Relying Party).